 After a severe commercial vehicle crash, the local authorities will investigate the accident.
 It is a mistake to assume that the authorities will do all that is necessary to protect your rights and interests if you or a loved one were injured in the accident.
 Our truck accident investigations include much more information than that covered in a crash report.

 The officer’s opinions on the cause of the crash are only part of the story.
-Further, those opinions may not necessarily be admissible in the personal injury or wrongful death lawsuit.
+Further, those opinions may not necessarily be admissible in a personal injury or wrongful death lawsuit.
 Just because the officer faults the truck driver for causing the crash does not mean liability will not be contested, or the opinions will be heard by a Texas jury.

 Additionally, critical evidence about the truck driver and trucking company may not be known by the officers at the time of their investigation.
 Often it is our investigation that uncovers serious rules violations.
-Those violations can make or break a personal injury lawsuit by proving a trucking company fault.
+Those violations can make or break a personal injury lawsuit by proving a trucking company’s fault.

 In another case we recently handled, the truck driver falsified his logbooks and was driving when he was legally barred from driving.
 The DPS officers who investigated the crash did not know the logbooks were false.
 Or that the driver was tired and over his hours.
 After our scrutiny of the event data recorder and cell phone records, the violations were uncovered.
 Our client was thrilled with the huge settlement!
 That proof helped our truck accident lawyers maximize our client’s settlement.

 Preserving Vital Evidence